Army Officer Selection Board: Leighton House

-The estate on which Leighton House stands belonged to the Phipps family, a prominent family in Westbury's cloth industry who first leased a house there in the early 18th century, and bought the property from the Earl of Abingdon in 1791.
+The estate on which Leighton House stands belonged to the Phipps family, a prominent family of Westbury clothiers, later landed gentry, who first leased a house there in the early 18th century and bought the property from the Earl of Abingdon in 1791.
 In 1800 Thomas Henry Hele Phipps, father of coffee merchants and politicians John Lewis and Charles Paul Phipps, built a new neoclassical box house, naming it Leighton House.

-William Laverton (d.1925), who ran a wool mill inherited from his uncle Abraham Laverton, bought out the entire estate in 1888.
+William Laverton (died 1925), who owned a cloth mill inherited from his uncle Abraham Laverton, bought out the entire estate in 1888.
 He employed Bristol architect Sir Frank Wills to alter and extend the house, and planted trees, including a row of Araucaria araucana (Chilean pine) which still stands there today.
 Laverton ran his own in-house cricket team which played at W. H. Laverton's Ground, across the road from the house (now part of Wiltshire Council's Leighton Recreation Centre).

-The estate and its farmland were sold off by Laverton in 1921.
-The house was briefly used by a prep school, Victoria College, before the War Office bought the estate in 1939.
-It previously housed a selection board for National Service.
-Since 1949 the Regular Commissions Board, later Army Officer Selection Board, has been based there.
+The estate and its farmland were sold by Laverton in 1921.
+The house was briefly used by a prep school called Victoria College, before the War Office bought the estate in 1939.
+It previously housed a selection board for National Service officers.
+Since 1949, the Regular Commissions Board, later the Army Officer Selection Board, has been based there.

-The 40 acre estate comprises a 19th-century manor house (Leighton House itself), a trout lake and an assault course where potential officers are put through their paces.
+The 40 acre estate comprises a 19th-century manor house (Leighton House itself), a trout lake fed by a chalk stream, and an assault course where potential officers are put through their paces.

-In 1978 Leighton House was designated as Grade II listed for its architectural significance, as it features designs from two periods.
+In 1978 Leighton House was designated as Grade II listed for its architectural significance, noting features from two periods.